MarkVillacampa/motion-osx-cli/README.md

 ## Distribution

 When the Rubymotion toolchain builds your application, it will generate a .app file.
-How ever in the case of a command line application we are only interested in the executable.
+However in the case of a command line application we are only interested in the executable.
 To retrieve it, right click in the .app file and click `Show Package Contents`.
-The executable will be located in a path similar to his, inside your `build` directory:
+The executable will be located in a path similar to this, inside your `build` directory:

     build/MacOSX-10.9-Release/my-app.app/Contents/MacOS/my-app